Licensed Insolvency Practitioners with over 25 years of experience

 Antony Batty & co

-Redundancy Pay – Did you know the Government will pay if the Company you work for goes out of business?
+Redundancy Pay – Did you know you can get paid if the Company you work for goes out of business?

-What can employees apply for when redundancy strikes?
+What can employees apply for when made redundant after insolvency?

-Employees made redundant due to the insolvency of the company they work for can apply for the following, although there are caps* on what the Insolvency Service will pay:
+Employees made redundant due to the insolvency of the company they worked for can apply for the following, (subject to certain caps* on what the Redundancy Payment Service will pay):

-• Statutory redundancy pay.
-The Insolvency Service will pay this if the employee being made redundant has worked for their employer for at least 2 years.
-However, the claim must be made within 6 months of redundancy.
+• Statutory redundancy pay, providing the employee has worked for their employer for at least 2 years.

-* The amount of redundancy pay people are entitled to depends on length of service, age, and rate of pay.
-The rate of gross weekly wages at the time of redundancy (currently up to a maximum of £525/week) and the length of time in service (up to a maximum of at 20 years) are used to calculate the amount of redundancy pay.
+(* The amount of redundancy pay people are entitled to depends on length of service, age, and rate of pay.
+The rate of gross weekly wages at the time of redundancy (currently up to a maximum of £700/week if made redundant after 6th April 2024) and the length of time in service (up to a maximum of at 20 years) are used to calculate the amount of redundancy pay.)

 These statutory payments are claimed through the Redundancy Payments Service and are paid from the National Insurance Fund.

-The answer, which is not all that widely known, is that directors are entitled to the same redundancy payments when a business becomes insolvent as normal employees, providing they can prove their status as an employee of the company, and fulfil more than an advisory or non-executive role.
-In more detail, the eligibility criteria – which will need to be proven to the liquidator – comprise:
+This can be a complex area.
+Directors can be entitled to the same redundancy payments when a business becomes insolvent as employees, providing they can prove their status as an employee of the company, and fulfil more than an advisory or non-executive role.
+It is important to obtain professional advice to establish whether such a claim can be established.

 It is our job to save businesses – and jobs

-Although most commentators believe we will see a spike in insolvencies over the next few months – and therefore redundancies – it is the job of insolvency practitioners and restructuring specialists such as Antony Batty & Company to save businesses (and jobs) as well as implement insolvency procedures.
-As the most recent R3 survey shows, where insolvency practitioners were involved, 40% of insolvent businesses were saved.
-And that is certainly something that is needed right now.
+One of the roles of IPs and restructuring specialists such as Antony Batty & Company is to save businesses (and jobs) where possible as well as to implement insolvency procedures, should they prove necessary.
+As the most recent R3 survey shows, where insolvency practitioners were involved, 39% of insolvent businesses were saved, 7,200 businesses were rescued and 297,000 jobs were saved.

-Part of the service we offer to businesses in financial difficulties is to talk to their employees on your behalf – removing the emotional tie directors may feel to them – to give them practical help and guidance.
+Part of the service we offer to businesses in financial difficulties is to guide employees on the directors’ behalf and ensuring that accurate advice is given, as well as practical help and guidance.

 Please contact us at any of out offices for an initial, FREE of charge, discussion: